 Wits has a proud history of research excellence dating back to its origins in 1922 as a mining school.
-This focus on science and technology has been maintained, but simultaneously the institution has seen a growth of research activity in the broad fields of humanities,social sciences and health science.
+This focus on science and technology has been maintained, but simultaneously the institution has seen a growth of research activity in the broad fields of humanities, social sciences and health sciences.

-In a 32 year period (1981 to 2013) Wits has produced over 24 000 Web of Science publications that have been cited more than 310 000 times with an average impact (citations per paper) of 14.6.
-Over this time period 83% of papers produced were cited by others, which is equal to the world average over the same time period.
+In a 37 year period (1980 to 2017) Wits has produced over 40 498 Web of Science publications that have been cited more than 530 322 times with Category Normailised Citation Impact of 1.16 (the global average is 1).
+Over this time period 70% of papers produced were cited by others.

 Wits is justly proud of its four Nobel Laureates.
 They include: Aaron Klug – 1982 Chemistry, Nadine Gordimer – 1991 Literature, Nelson Mandela – 1993 Peace, Sydney Brenner – 2002 Physiology or Medicine.

 South African measures of research excellence

 In the South African (SA) context the key measures of research excellence include more than 411 NRF rated researchers of which 26 are ‘leading international scholars’ (second most in SA), host (or co-host) of six DST-NRF Centres of Excellence (most in SA), home for 28 South African Research Chairs (second most in SA), a wide portfolio of inventions (most in SA) and one third of its annual income is generated from funded research (most in SA).

 World-class people and facilities

 Wits enjoys a postgraduate to undergraduate student ratio of 2:5 and is targeting to shift this to 1:1.